Balconing

 Balconing is the name given in Spain to the act of jumping into a swimming pool from a balcony or falling from height while climbing from one balcony to another, performed by foreign tourists while on holiday.
 The term was formed through a combination of the Spanish-language word balcón ('balcony') and the English-language suffix "-ing".

+Practice

 In 2010 and 2011, a spate of injuries attributed by the Spanish press to "balconing" occurred among tourists in the Balearic Islands (mainly Mallorca and Ibiza).
 Videos of people jumping into pools from balconies were posted on video sharing websites such as YouTube, which were alleged to have played a role in the spread of the phenomenon.

 A similar phenomenon has been described in college-related events in the United States.